leebissessar5/Unify-LLM-Wars/Unify/LLM-Wars/README.md

 ## Repository and Deployment
 ### Access the Source Code
 The source code for **LLM Wars** is part of a larger collection of demos.
 You can access the original source code for this specific project [here](https://github.com/leebissessar5/Unify-LLM-Wars).
-Navigate to the `LLM Wars` directory within the repository to find all necessary files.

 ### Live Application
 A live version of the application is hosted on Streamlit, allowing you to interact with it immediately without the need to set up a local environment.
 Visit the application at: [LLM Wars on Streamlit](https://unify-llm-wars-tftznesvztdt2bwsqgub3r.streamlit.app/).